coinevo/documents/en/lightning/README.md

 `sudo su` - Sudo to root first

-`echo "deb https://repo.qtum.info/apt/debian/ buster main" >> /etc/apt/sources.list.d/qtum.list`
+`echo "deb https://repo.coinevo.tech/apt/debian/ buster main" >> /etc/apt/sources.list.d/evo.list`

-## Add Qtum key
+## Add Evo key

-Before installing, we need to add the Qtum apt key
+Before installing, we need to add the Evo apt key

 `sudo apt-key adv --keyserver keyserver.ubuntu.com --recv-keys BF5B197D`

-### Refreshing APT sources and installing Qtum
+### Refreshing APT sources and installing Evo

-`sudo apt update && sudo apt install qtum`
+`sudo apt update && sudo apt install evo`

-Qtum should be installed now, let's continue
+Evo should be installed now, let's continue

-## Create Qtum configuration file
+## Create Evo configuration file

-We need to create the .qtum folder manually, also, we will create the configuration file inside of that folder, here's how:
+We need to create the .evo folder manually, also, we will create the configuration file inside of that folder, here's how:

-`mkdir ~/.qtum`
+`mkdir ~/.evo`

-`nano ~./qtum/qtum.conf`
+`nano ~./evo/evo.conf`

 This will create a text file using the **nano** editor, copy/paste the following inside that file: